SoftUni-Internal/interactive-content/EN/05-Workshop-Routing/00-Problem.md

 [slide]
 # Second Path

-Share your thoughts view, where the user can see the textarea where the post will be created and the last 3 posts ever.
+Share your thoughts view, where the user can see the tex tarea where the post will be created and the last 3 posts ever.

 [image assetsSrc="ReactJS-Workshop-Routing-4.png" /]